 Click below for more information and to register for the New Orleans workshop.

 Former HDC PAY Check participant and Rooted in Rights campaign participant Wilbert “Will” Johnson, with help from HDC employee Lauren Griffiths, was featured in a new video from Rooted in Rights in regard to his current work at Audubon Zoo.
-Please join him and all the HDC staff and former trainees in celebrating National Disability Awareness Month this October.
+Please join him and all the HDC staff and former trainees in celebrating National Disability Employment Awareness Month (NDEAM) this October.
+Observed each October, NDEAM celebrates the contributions of workers with disabilities and advocates for their increased inclusion in America’s workforce.

 C-Span has a clip of Ms. Elizabeth Weintraub, AUCD Senior Advocacy Specialist, speaking at the Supreme Court Confirmation hearing of Judge Kavanaugh on the rights of individuals with intellectual disabilities.